-The updated curriculum will encompass educational aims and learning outcomes crafted to ensure the program's rigor, breadth, and alignment with the University's graduate learning goals and expectations including the leveraging of expertise within our student body to develop change agents in the field, a focus of social justice utilizing an equity based mindset throughout all coursework for students to engage with their larger communities in real-world application of the course learning to create leaders in the field of Montessori Education.
+The updated curriculum encompasses educational aims and learning outcomes crafted to ensure the program's rigor, breadth, and alignment with the University's graduate learning goals and expectations, including the leveraging of expertise within our student body to develop change agents in the field.
+Additionally, there is a focus on social justice utilizing an equity-based mindset throughout all coursework for students to engage with their larger communities through real-world application and become leaders in the field of Montessori Education.
 Additionally, the Montessori Education Program Learning Aims (Appendix: A) aligns with the Montessori Accreditation Council of Teacher Education (MACTE) learning competencies (Appendix: B).
 The program's learning outcomes alignment can be found in more detail in Appendix C: Curriculum Matrix.

-3. Explain how the institution will:

-a) provide for assessment of student achievement of learning outcomes in the program
+- 3. Explain how the institution will: - a) provide for assessment of student achievement of learning outcomes in the program

 The Montessori graduate program has set up a robust framework to evaluate students' attainment of learning objectives throughout the course of the program.
-The curriculum, collaboratively devised by faculty members and the Director of Montessori Education, incorporates an extensive data collection procedure within each course, aligning with Loyola's Montessori Program Learning, Loyola's Graduate Education aims (Appendix: A), and the standards set forth by the Montessori Accreditation Council for Teacher Education [MACTE] learning competencies (Appendix: B).
+The curriculum, collaboratively devised by faculty members and the Director of Montessori Education, incorporates an extensive data collection procedure within each course, aligning with Loyola's Montessori Program Learning, Loyola's Graduate Education aims (Appendix: A), and the standards set forth by the

+Montessori Accreditation Council for Teacher Education [MACTE] learning competencies (Appendix: B).
 The Program assessment matrix can be found in Appendix: C.